 Amita Bhatt received her BFA from the MS University, Vadodara, India and her MFA from the Maryland Institute College of Art, Baltimore, USA.
-Her work is anchored in the historic and global phenomenon of geographic and identity politics and seeks to analyze the drama of life, desire, loss, hope, death, violence, heroism, conflict, dislocation and eventual transcendence as she combines mythology and happenstance to create a hyper real stage.
+Her work is anchored in the historic and global phenomenon of geographic and identity politics and seeks to analyze the drama of life, desire, loss, hope, death, violence, heroism, conflict, dislocation and eventual transcendence as she combines mythology and happenstance to create a hyper-real stage.

-Mining from Eastern and Western philosophies, social theories and current political events, Bhatt tirelessly forges ahead in defying art world expectations and trends, and remains steadfast in exploring through a philosophical lens, what it means to be human in our war ravaged times.
+Mining from Eastern and Western philosophies, social theories, and current political events, Bhatt tirelessly forges ahead in defying art world expectations and trends, and remains steadfast in exploring, through a philosophical lens, what it means to be human in our war-ravaged times.

 Bhatt’s work has been exhibited at noteworthy venues such as the Bluestar Contemporary Art Center, Walters Art Museum, The Station Museum of Contemporary Art, and The Project Row Houses , all in the USA as well as Museo Pedro de Osma in Peru.
-She has also been the proud recipient of the several prestigious grants.
-Her works are included in the private collections of Marilyn Oshman, Sharon and Gus Kopriva, John and Berthe Ford, Nancy Kienholz, Tarun and Geetan Tejpal, and The Ogden Museum of Southern Art among others.
-The artist is represented by Deborah Colton Gallery in Houston, Texas.
+She has also been the proud recipient of several prestigious grants.
+Her works are included in the private collections of Marilyn Oshman, Sharon and Gus Kopriva, John and Berthe Ford, Nancy Kienholz, Tarun and Geetan Tejpal, and The Ogden Museum of Southern Art, among others.